volkamerlab/cptox21_manuscript_SI/README.md

 ## Usage
 (Back to [Table of contents](#table-of-contents))

-The notebook can be used to train aggregated conformal predictors on the Tox21 endpoints.
+The notebooks can be used to train aggregated conformal predictors on the Tox21 endpoints.
 The predictions of Tox21 score can be compared in different experiments with and without updated calibration sets as well as with updating the complete training set.
  The notebook may be adapted to use the code for different datasets.